 2) Using Google’s Structured Data Markup Helper

-Complete WordPress SEO Checklist
+Complete the WordPress SEO Checklist

 Note: Provide a checklist graphic for WordPress SEO